How To Get STD Tested In San Diego Without Visiting A Doctor

 3. Free STD Testing in San Diego

-If none of the above two options appeal to you, then there is a third alternative; free clinics.
+If none of the above two options appeal to you, then there is a third alternative: free STD test clinics.

 In an effort to lower STD infection rates, the local government in San Diego has set up free STD testing services around the city.